Skip to main content

 Users

 In Dataedo Portal, you can easily add, edit or remove users.
-Head over to users management view.
+Head over to the users management view.
 In the table, you will see all users who already have access to your Dataedo Portal.

 Users